 You know that checklist of items your camper will need this summer, with everything from bug spray to shower shoes?
 While you're packing towels and toothpaste, you might want to consider these tips compiled by experts on caring for kids and summer.

-To help prepare your child for all that summer camps offer, the AOA and the Association of Camp Nursing (ACN) have teamed up to compile a list of essential summer safety tips for your youngsters before they head off for their nature experience and community building.
+To help prepare kids for all that summer camps offer, the AOA and the Alliance for Camp Health (ACH) have teamed up to compile a list of essential summer safety tips for youngsters before they head off for their nature experience and community building.
 About 14 million children and adults attend camps—from day to residential camps—annually in the U.S.

-"We're pleased to team up with the AOA," says Tracey Gaslin, Ph.D., APRN, executive director of the Kentucky-based ACN, whose 600 members include nurses, camp directors, camp leaders and others who have an interest in quality camp health services.
+"We're pleased to team up with the AOA," says Tracey Gaslin, Ph.D., APRN, executive director of the ACH, whose members include nurses and physicians, EMTs and first responders, camp directors and leaders, behavioral health specialists, educators, organizations and individuals interested in camp health services .
 "The goal of camp is to provide kids with a fun environment for them to grow socially, emotionally and mentally.
 Camp nurses want to do everything they can to make sure no child is put at risk for injury, so they can enjoy the camp experience.

 "Toward that end, we try to put all kinds of education—including information on eye safety—in front of camp nurses," says Gaslin, who called camp nurses "jacks of all trades" as they contend with cuts to conjunctivitis.
 "A lot goes into the camping experience."